 Q: I sometimes see piles of weeds at the end of docks.
 What is this?
 A: We encourage owners in the weed district to remove weeds near shore, and under/close to your docks We will pick these up during the week as we see them, or when we are contacted that they have been put there.

 Q: How do I voice my opinions to S.B.I.A.?
 A: S.B.I.A. is always interested to hear the thoughts and suggestions of the owners in the special weed district.
 S.B.I.A. is a non-profit corporation managed by volunteers that are committed to helping enhance and protect everything the bay has to offer.
-The volunteers take very valuable time out of their time on Sodus Bay for the better of everyone.
+The volunteers take very valuable time out of their day for the betterment of everyone.
 We kindly ask that criticism be in the form of positive suggestions for improvement.
 The home page provides a way to provide feedback immediately.
 Also, please feel free to call us directly at (315) 398-1563.
 We are always looking for ways to improve!
 Q: How is S.B.I.A funded?
 A: S.B.I.A. as an organization is funded through an annual membership.
 The S.B.I.A administers the weed harvesting program through an annual contract with the Town of Huron.
 The funds for the weed harvesting are collected from the property owners that are located in special weed districts through a tax assessment.
 The map of the special weed district and associated owners is provided on the Harvest Area page.
 Further information can be provided by contacting the Town of Huron, NY.
 Town of Huron (315) 594-8074